zachs18/loopoversolver/README.md

 * Fallback on Ubuntu (or probably other Linux distros) if pyautogui is not installed: xdotool (`sudo apt install xdotool`)

-Note: If neither pyautogui nor xdotool is found, this project will output the keystrokes tha would have been typed to stdout.
+Note: If neither pyautogui nor xdotool is found, this project will output the keystrokes that would have been typed to stderr.

 ## Usage: